turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 ## Presentation and Evaluation Details

 ### Purpose
-Your presentation will highlight your progress on theis project and your plans for your job search moving forward.
+Your presentation will highlight your progress on this project and your plans for your job search moving forward.
 It’s an opportunity to reflect on your experiences and demonstrate how you’ve grown and learned throughout the process.

 ### Structure
 - Student-directed presentation (~10-15 minutes)